Italian cruiser Guglielmo Pepe: Spanish Civil War

-Teruel sortied from Palma de Mallorca for the first time on 14 December 1938 but had to return to base due to a mechanical breakdown.
+Teruel sortied from Palma de Mallorca for the first time on 14 December 1937 but had to return to base due to a mechanical breakdown.
 On the afternoon of 22 February 1938 she joined Melilla and Velasco in escorting the merchant ship Pasajes, which was making a voyage in the Balearic Islands from Formentera to Mallorca.

 On 5 March 1938, Teruel, Huesca, Velasco, and the gunboats and escorted the merchant ships Umbe Mendi and Aizkorri Mendi, which were on a voyage from Italy to Cádiz.
 At 17:30 that afternoon they rendezvoused south of Ibiza with a cruiser division which had sortied from Palma de Mallorca to take over the escort.
 The gunboats and destroyers then returned to base, the gunboats heading for Ibiza and the destroyers for Palma de Mallorca.
-The destroyers and gunboats thus missed the Battle of Cape Palos, in which a Spanish Republican Navy force sank Baleares on the night of 5–6 March.
+The destroyers and gunboats thus missed the Battle of Cape Palos, in which a Spanish Republican Navy force sank the Nationalist heavy cruiser on the night of 5–6 March.

-Teruel got underway from Palma de Mallorca on 14 March 1938, to escort a convoy, but suffered a mechanical breakdown that forced her to return to port escorted by Huesca.
+Teruel got underway from Palma de Mallorca on 14 March 1938 to escort a convoy but suffered a mechanical breakdown that forced her to return to port escorted by Huesca.
 After repairs, she sortied from Palma de Mallorca several times during April 1938 to conduct antisubmarine patrols in local waters.

 Teruel departed Palma de Mallorca as part of a flotilla on 24 May 1938, and that night she accidentally rammed Huesca.
 The collision destroyed Teruel′s bow and badly damaged Huesca′s stern.
 Both ships returned to Palma de Mallorca, which Teruel reached on 25 May.
 After emergency repairs, the two destroyers departed Palma de Mallorca on 14 June 1938 and proceeded to Cádiz for permanent repairs.